yangyt96/yangyt96.github.io/blog/2021/ssh-comm-of-zedboard-pc-ethernet/content.md

 ![zedboard_new_ip](./zedboard_new_ip.png)

+### 5. Check you Windows 10 PC internet status
-4. Open you Windows 10: Control Panel > Network and Internet > Network and Sharing Center.
+Open you Windows 10: Control Panel > Network and Internet > Network and Sharing Center.

 ![win_ethernet](./win_ethernet.png)